7 Strange Turkish dishes you just have to try

 How Many Of These Strange Turkish Foods Have You Tried?

 At Property Turkey though, we always say to try something once so how many of these strange Turkish food dishes have you eaten?

-7 Strange Turkish Foods
+7 Strange Turkish Foods Dishes Worth Eating

-Koc Yumurtasi (Rams testicles)
+1: Koc Yumurtasi (Ram's testicles)

 I have vivid memories of joining a family in the annual Kurban Bayram religious festival.
 We sacrificed an animal, cut it up to distribute meat for the poor, friends, and family.
 Not wanting to offend or ignore traditional values, I was unsure of what meat to save and what was waste.
-I asked the mother what I was holding in my hands and she delightful informed me they were the testicles and were to rename intact because they are extremely delicious.
-They would be seasoned and grilled to perfection, but can also be boiled.
+I asked the mother what I was holding in my hands, and she delightful informed me they were the testicles and were to remain intact because they are delicious.
+Chefs will season and grill them to perfection but on occasions can also boil them.
 The surprised look on my face prompted an outbreak of laughter.
 I have yet to taste this dish though because I have never seen it on a restaurant menu and wouldn’t even consider cooking it myself.

-Kokorec (Stuffed intestines)
+2: Kokorec (Stuffed intestines)

-Tavuk Gogsu (Chicken Dessert)
+3: Tavuk Gogsu (Chicken Dessert)

-Cilbir (Eggs, Yogurt and Paprika)
+5: Cilbir (Eggs, Yogurt and Paprika)

-Iskembe Corbasi (Tripe soup)
+7: Iskembe Corbasi (Tripe soup)

 Iskembe Corbasi may not seem weird to earlier UK generations who remember tripe as a staple part of the working man’s diet.
 But many other nationalities and the younger UK population, wouldn’t dream of eating tripe.
 In Turkey, tripe soup is another well-known hangover food, often consumed after the nightclubs close.
-The popularity is reminiscent of days when the soup was the common breakfast before the eggs, tomatoes and cucumber that we see today.
-With the added ingredients of lemon and garlic, it really is not as bad as it sounds and the hangover theory works!
+The popularity is reminiscent of days when the soup was the standard breakfast before the eggs, tomatoes, and cucumber we see today.
+With the added ingredients of lemon and garlic, it is not as bad as it sounds, and the hangover theory works!
 This is the last of our strange Turkish food dishes worth trying but read about more Turkish soups to taste while on holiday.

 Something Else to Try